-Step 5: Participant Communication and the Interactive Process recommendation, the Reasonable Accommodation Receiver or designated staff may engage in additional discussions with the resident to find a solution to meet his or her needs.
+Step 5: Participant Communication and the Interactive Process engage in additional discussions with the resident to find a solution to meet his or her needs.
 This negotiation attempts to reach an agreement between the original request and an alternate accommodation that would effectively address the disability-related need as stated by the healthcare provider.